danielmkarlsson/mapping-the-valleys-of-the-uncanny/the-believing-game.md

 are now.
 You are reluctant to have your perspective changed.
 Your world views are pretty much set.
 Let's play a game you and I. It's called: The Believing Game.

+I most likely will have to reference [this](https://github.com/danielmkarlsson/library/blob/master/Peter%20Elbow%20-%20The%20Believing%20Game--Methodological%20Believing.pdf)